dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 7. If desired you can add a comment by clicking the **Write comment** button at he bottom of the form.

 8. If desired you can add a relationship by clicking the **Add relationship** button at he bottom of the form.
-   For more inforamtion about adding realtionships, see section about adding relationships.
+   See the section about **Adding a relationship** for more information.

 9. Click **Save and exit** or click the arrow next to the button to select **Save and add another**.
     - **Save and add another** will save the current event and clear the form.